 In this case, we can append modifier 22 with the CPT 20610 in the primary position.
-And the physician can claim the augmented payment because now the service is accomplished with increased effort than the usual procedure.
+And the physician can claim the augmented payment because the service is now accomplished with more effort than the usual procedure.

 With CPT 20610, in the case of Medicare, the modifier 50 will act as both pricing and laterality modifier.